-13) Data shows that in 2012, the college enrollment in Lithasia increased.
-In the same year, the sale of hotdogs in Lithasia also increased.
-The relationship between college enrollment and the sale of hotdogs exhibits:
+- 13) Data show that in 2012, the college enrollment in Lithasia increased.
+In the same year, the sale of hot dogs in Lithasia also increased.
+The relationship between college enrollment and the sale of hot dogs exhibits .

-A) a zero correlation.
+- A) a zero correlation

-B) a causal relationship.
+- B) a causal relationship

-C) a positive correlation.
+- C) a positive correlation

-D) a negative correlation.
+- D) a negative correlation

-Answer: C

-Difficulty: Medium

-AACSB: Application of Knowledge

-Topic: Causation Versus Correlation

-14) An omitted variable is a variable which:

-A) is purposely left out as it does not aid an economic analysis.

-B) does not cause other variables in a study to change when it changes.

-C) is removed from a study as it can lead to the problem of reverse causality.

-D) has been left out, and if included, would explain why the variables considered in a study are correlated.Answer: DDifficulty: EasyTopic: Causation Versus Correlation
+- 14) An omitted variable is a variable that - A) is purposely left out as it does not aid an economic analysis - B) does not cause other variables in a study to change when it changes - C) is removed from a study as it can lead to the problem of reverse causality - D) has been left out, and if included, would explain why the variables considered in a study are correlated

-15) occurs when the direction of cause and effect is mixed up in a study.
+- 15) occurs when the direction of cause and effect is mixed up in a study.

-A) Adverse causality
+- A) Adverse causality

-B) Reverse causality
+- B) Reverse causality

-C) Omitted variable bias
+- C) Omitted variable bias

-D) Limited information bias
+- D) Limited information bias

-Answer: B

-Difficulty: Easy

-Topic: Causation Versus Correlation
+Topic: Causation versus Correlation